Datsun Go: India

 The Go+ was launched in India in 2015.
 At that time, it was available in four trim levels.
 The company claims that the engine returns an ARAI-certified fuel economy of 20.62 km/L.

 Datsun Cross

 The Datsun Cross is the crossover-inspired variant of the Go+.
-It was launched in Indonesia on 18 January 2018.
+It was launched in Indonesia on 18 January 2018, after being previewed as a concept car called the Datsun Go-cross Concept at the 2015 Tokyo Motor Show in October, 2016 Auto Expo in India in February and 2016 Indonesia International Auto Show in August.
+The model is not included in the Low Cost Green Car incentive programme due to its price tag exceeding the required bracket.

 Safety

-During a crash test in India, the Go with no airbags and no ABS received a zero-star rating from Global NCAP in 2014, prompting NCAP's chairman Max Mosley to request that the car be withdrawn from the market in a letter to Renault-Nissan CEO Carlos Ghosn as it was completely wrecked during the test.
+During a crash test in India, the Go with no airbags and no ABS received a zero-star rating from Global NCAP 1.0 (based on Latin NCAP 2013) in 2014, prompting NCAP's chairman Max Mosley to request that the car be withdrawn from the market in a letter to Renault-Nissan CEO Carlos Ghosn as it was completely wrecked during the test.

-The African version of the Datsun Go+ with driver airbag and no ABS received 1 star for adult occupants and 2 stars for infants from Global NCAP in 2017 (similar to Latin NCAP 2013).
+The African version of the Datsun Go+ with driver airbag and no ABS received 1 star for adult occupants and 2 stars for infants from Global NCAP 1.0 in 2017 (based on Latin NCAP 2013).